MROUND Function in Excel

 - Multiple: The multiple numbers we are trying to round the Number.

 Here both the parameters are mandatory and both the parameters should include numerical values.
-We will see some of the examples of MROUND excel function practically.
+We will see some of the examples of MROUND function practically.

 MROUND excel function rounds the number to the nearest multiple of the provided number.
 You must be thinking how does excel know whether to round up or round down, it depends on the result of the division.